arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ### Creating the project

 Once we have correctly connected the TP100 to the PMC, the following steps are carried out in the Arduino PLC IDE.
-We assume that you have previously made the initial configuration of the PMC and activated [the neccessary license](https://store.arduino.cc/products/plc-key-portenta-machine-control) to use it.
+We assume that you have previously made the initial configuration of the PMC and activated [the necessary license](https://store.arduino.cc/products/plc-key-portenta-machine-control) to use it.
 If you have not done this, it is explained in the  [Configuration tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) mentioned above.

 First, we need to **create a new project**.
 To do this, open the Arduino PLC IDE and click on "New Project" or by clicking on ```File > New project```: